TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-There is a well-knwon vulnerability called `AS-REP Roasting Attack` that can allow us to get a user kerberos hash and brute force it to get a valid credential.
+There is a well-known vulnerability called `AS-REP Roasting Attack` that can allow us to retrieve a user's Kerberos hash and brute-force it to obtain valid credentials.

-However, to perform this attack, the user must have the attribute `UserAccountControl` with the flag `"DONT_REQUIRE_PREAUTH"` set.
+However, to perform this attack, the user must have the `DONT_REQUIRE_PREAUTH` flag set in the `UserAccountControl` attribute.

-To try this attack, we only need a list of users, and if we remember, we have a valid one earned with `rpclient`:
+To try this attack, we only need a list of users, and if we remember, we have a valid one obtained using `rpclient`:

 <br />